 Statement on Racial Injustice

-Note: This letter was sent to the congregation on June 1, 2020.
-For upcoming opportunities for reflection on race and privilege , please see the bottom of this page.
+Note: The following letter was sent to the congregation on June 1, 2020.

 On the heels of Pentecost, the predominant imagery of Acts 2.1-21 intersects with the images seen around our country in these tragic days.
 The “divided” tongues of our day scream at one another from partisan corners; the imagery of fire is seen in our rage and burning cities; and the beautiful image of breath from Pentecost is replaced with the horrific taking of breath from another unarmed black man.
 The protesters echo his cry: “I can’t breathe!”